 Mario Kart 8 was already one of my favorite games on the Wii U (those of us that owned the console were enjoying it for years before the Switch version!).
 And with the Deluxe release, Mario Kart 8 is truly the quintessential Mario Kart experience.
 The racing roster is enormous and varied.
 Graphics are absolutely in beautiful HD.
 All the music is whimsical and catchy.
 And there are an obscene amount of tracks, nearly all of which are genuinely fun and creative!
 They’re just the right length and each have their own distinctive feel.
 The “throwback tracks” are an all-star diverse selection from Mario Kart’s history too!

 Battle Mode also makes a glorious resurgence in the Deluxe edition, a feature largely missing from the original form.
 And with several new modes, to boot!
-As much as I want to see Mario Kart 9, I understand why Nintendo is in no rush.
+As much as I want to see Mario Kart 9, I understand why Nintendo is in no rush and chose to go with a ludicrously DLC plan instead.
 Mario Kart 8 is simply the best Mario Kart game thus far, and sits at the top in ranking the Mario Kart games!

 Are you a Mario Kart fan? (if not you may need to re-think your life a bit).
 How would go about ranking the Mario Kart games, for at least your top 3 or so?
 Let me know in the comments below!